 Terms of Reference

-Greg Chartier, Chair of Regional Client and Family Centred Care Steering Committee
+Greg Chartier, Co-Chair of Regional Client and Family Centred Care Steering Committee

 Over the past four years I have had the opportunity to participate in service planning and delivery both at the Saskatoon Health Region and Provincial levels.
 I have served on the Client and Family Centred Care Dubé Centre for Mental Health Patient and Family Advisory Council, the Saskatoon Health Region Ethics Committee and participated in the Provincial Commission on Mental Health and Addiction.
 I have seen the engagement process mature and evolve and patient and family engagement has been entrenched in National Accreditation Standards.

 However, there continues to be evidence that that health care system is not sustainable in its current form; supported by a growing backlog of reports and recommendations identifying gaps in patient outcomes, and an overtaxed and fatigued workforce.
 To close these gaps will require extensive and ongoing engagement of patients, families, the general public and health care professional team.

 This is an exciting and critical time in the evolution of health care in the province and an incredible opportunity for the community and health care professionals to help shape a more efficient and effective health care system.
 As we move forward we must not lose sight that the purpose of this engagement is to deliver better health and wellness outcomes to the community.